datachainlab/cosmos-ethereum-ibc-lcp/README.md

 High verification (or gas) costs on Ethereum make it challenging to implement IBC.
 For example, light client verification for Tendermint Consensus requires over 10 million gas costs on Ethereum[^1].

-To overcome this challenge, Datachain has developed [LCP (Light Client Proxy)](https://github.com/datachainlab/lcp), which is a middleware embedded with TEE.
+Datachain has developed [LCP (Light Client Proxy)](https://github.com/datachainlab/lcp), a middleware embedded with TEE, to overcome this challenge.
 LCP can solve the gas cost problem while minimizing the trust assumption, by replacing light client verification in cryptographically secure areas on memory.